ivshapovalov1/DbMetadataManager/README.md

 # DbMetadataManager

-This project is a pair programming hackaton.
+This project is a pair programming practice.